 - With Great Power Comes Great Insanity: Elpizo begins losing more and more of his mind the more he unseals the Dark Elf.
 By the final level, he's nothing more than a screaming, rampaging Berserker completely under the Dark Elf's whim.

-- You Are Too Late: In the final level, Zero manages to catch up with Elpizo, but is unfortunately too late to prevent the rogue Resistance commander from destroying X's body and releasing the Dark Elf, thanks to Elpizo trapping him in a force field.
+- You Are Too Late: In the latter half of the game, Zero is always one step behind Elpizo, whether due to being legitimately too late to stop Elpizo from getting what he wants in said level or the boss of the level decides he's a much more interesting target than some crazy rogue Resistance commander.
+In the final level, Zero manages to catch up with Elpizo, but is unfortunately too late to prevent the rogue Resistance commander from destroying X's body and releasing the Dark Elf, thanks to Elpizo trapping him in a force field.